yedpay/yedpay-for-woocommerce/README.md

 ## How Does The Check Out Look Like?

-* At the check out page, choose Alipay CN, Alipay HK or WeChat Pay.
+* At the check out page, choose Alipay CN, Alipay HK, WeChat Pay or UnionPay.
 * With a PC browser, a page with the QR code will open.
-* Users can scan the QR code with the Alipay or WeChat App and confirm the payment on the phone.
+* Users can scan the QR code with the Alipay, WeChat or UnionPay App and confirm the payment on the phone.
-* With the WeChat or Mobile browser, clicking check out will automatically wakes up the WeChat app and the Alipay app.
+* With the WeChat or Mobile browser, clicking check out will automatically wakes up the WeChat app, the Alipay app or the UnionPay app.
 Users confirms the payment on the phone.

 ## Quick Installation and Setup